International-Data-Spaces-Association/Building-Blocks-Catalog/README.md

 </details>

 ## General use cases
 <div align="justify">Building blocks are usually combined with others, giving as a result a complete product or service.
-Amongst other qualities, data sovereignity and interoperability tend to be a powerful asset which makes the difference with other initiatives of the sector.</div></br>
+Amongst other qualities, data sovereignty and interoperability tend to be a powerful asset which makes the difference with other initiatives of the sector.</div></br>

 <details>
   <summary><strong>Smart parking - Volkswagen | Fiware Foundation | Wobcom</strong></summary>